moappi/simple-join/README.md

 #### join.status()

-Get the status object which shows details of the join.
+Get the join status object (same as object passed to the callback)

 Parameters: None

 Returns:

-- (object) with the following properties total (number) : total number of joins that we were waiting for success (number) : total number of joins completed that were successful (via join.success) errors (number) : total number of joins that had errors (via join.error) messages (array) : array of errors messages (via join.error)
+- (object) with the following properties total (number) : total number of joins when join was created success (number) : number of joins completed that were successful (via join.success) errors (number) : number of joins that had errors (via join.error) messages (array) : array of errors messages (via join.error)

 Example: